Xhevdet Shabani

-Xhevdet Shabani (born 10 October 1986) is a Kosovar professional footballer who plays as a midfielder for Kosovan club FC Prishtina.
+Xhevdet Shabani (born 10 October 1986) is a Kosovar former professional footballer who played as a midfielder.
 He is nicknamed as "Rrapa".

 Club career

 Teuta Durrës

 In June 2014, Shabani moved for the first time aboard and signed with Albanian Superliga side Teuta Durrës for the 2014–15 season.
-In an interview, he told that the reason he signed was the project and club's ambition.
+In an interview, he said that the reason he signed was the project and club's ambition.
 He commenced the season on 23 August by scoring in the 2–1 loss to Flamurtari Vlorë in the opening week of championship.

 Later on 10 September, Shabani scored a brace to lead the team into a 1–5 win over fellow relegation strugglers Elbasani for the first victory of the season.
-He finished the first part of the season with 14 matches and 3 goals, in addition 1 cup match, before leaving in January to return in Kosovo.
+He finished the first part of the season with 14 matches and 3 goals, in addition to 1 cup match, before leaving in January to return to Kosovo.

 Feronikeli

 On 11 January 2015, Shabani returned in Kosovo to sign a six-month contract with top flight side Feronikeli.
 He debuted for the team on 1 March in the matchday 17 against Kosova Vushtrri, receiving a red card in the second half in an eventual 0–2 away win.
 He scored his maiden Ferronikeli goal on 8 May in the 3–0 home win over Ferizaj to bring the team closer to the title.
 He finished the second part of the season by appearing in 17 league matches and scoring twice as Ferronikeli won the 2014–15 Football Superleague of Kosovo.
-Shabani left as a free agent in July 2015 after his contract run out.
+Shabani left as a free agent in July 2015 after his contract ran out.